Begin Main Content Area

 SHARE - Shared Housing and Resource Exchange

 Shared Housing and Resource Exchange (SHARE) is an affordable housing choice that brings together homeowners who want to share their home with home seekers who are looking for housing in exchange for rent, help around the house, or a combination of both.
-The program is currently available in Pike, Wayne, Monroe, Crawford, Union, Snyder and Carbon counties.
+The program is currently available in Bucks, Carbon, Crawford, Lackawanna, Lehigh, Monroe, Montgomery, Northampton, Northumberland, Pike, Snyder, Union, and Wayne counties.

 Learn more about the SHARE program, homeowner/participant eligibility and the application process.